Table of Contents:

 Your library is essentially all the clauses that you've uploaded into Spellbook.

-13. You can manage your library in two ways:
+15. You can also manage your library in two ways:

 The first way is via the settings icon on the top left.

-7. Once your Library is open, you can create a "New Folder" to upload new documents.
+20. Once your Library is open, you can click "New Folder" to upload new documents directly from your device, or connect a OneDrive Folder into Spellbook.

 How to Draft Full Documents from Scratch